CONCEPT PROJECT

 Locals are also confused.

-No ultimate platform to check out information.
+No ultimate platform for reliable information.

-Criteria filter:
+Criteria Filter

-Target audience:
+Target Audience

 PERSONA No 1

-Foreign tourist:
+Foreign Tourist:

 Objectives: